Sporting Life (retailer): History

-Sporting life was founded in 1979 as a privately owned company by David, Patti Russell (husband and wife), and Brian McGrath.
-The three co-founders are enthusiast skiers at a private club and are actively involved in picking merchandise, with Mr. Russell into sports equipment, Ms. Russell on with fashion; and Mr. McGrath focused on footwear.
-In 2011, there were 270 full-time staff and 600 employees.
+Sporting Life was founded in 1979 as a privately owned company by David and Patti Russell (husband and wife), and Brian McGrath.
+The three co-founders are enthusiast skiers at a private club and are actively involved in picking merchandise, with Mr. Russell into sports equipment, Ms. Russell to fashion; and Mr. McGrath focused on footwear.
+As of 2011, there were 270 full-time staff and 600 employees.
 Fairfax Financial Holdings Limited bought a 75% share in the company in late 2011, with the founders retaining the remaining balance of shares.

 Sporting Life originally had four locations until their 2014 expansion.
 Their flagship store is located at 2665 Yonge Street, just south of Lawrence Avenue, and it contains 36,000 square feet over two stories, having been recently expanded in 2011.
-Their 2454 Yonge Street location sells mainly bikes and snowboards, with a limited selection of apparel.
-They also have a 42,0000-square-foot anchor space at Sherway Gardens, which relocated to a new wing in 2015 as part of the mall's expansion and renovation, while the original location was replaced by Nordstrom in 2017.
+Their 2454 Yonge Street location, that was closed in 2019, used to sell mainly bikes and snowboards, with a limited selection of apparel.
+They also have a 42,000-square-foot anchor space at Sherway Gardens, which relocated to a new wing in 2015 as part of the mall's expansion and renovation, while the original location was replaced by Nordstrom in 2017.
 There is also a 10,000-square-foot location in Collingwood, situated near Blue Mountain, which was initially their only store outside Toronto.

 In 2008, Sporting Life launched its e-commerce website.